in Legal Success

-What is Labour Law and The Principle of Equal Treatment?
+What is Labor Law and The Principle of Equal Treatment?

 Labour law (also known as employment law) arbitrates the relationship between workers, employers, trade unions and the government.